team-mayes/atesa/docs/theory_of_operation.rst

 ATESA also features a suite of analysis and utility tools that run in much the same fashion.
 Most importantly, once aimless shooting has been completed (see :ref:`OnTerminationCriteria`), ATESA can be used to automate likelihood maximization to mine the data for a reaction coordinate that describes the transition path, committor analysis to verify that reaction coordinate, and equilibrium path sampling to obtain the free energy profile along it.

-.. _LikelihoodMaximization:
+.. _LikelihoodMaximizationTheory:

 Likelihood Maximization
 -----------------------

 The product of aimless shooting is a (large) set of combined variable (CV) values paired with corresponding commitment basins (products or reactants).
 In order to convert this information into a usable form, the method of likelihood maximization can be used to select a model that describes the reaction progress in terms of relatively few parameters.
-ATESA uses the intertial likelihood maximization procedure first published in `Peters 2012 <https://doi.org/10.1016/j.cplett.2012.10.051>`_.
+ATESA supports the intertial likelihood maximization procedure first published in `Peters 2012 <https://doi.org/10.1016/j.cplett.2012.10.051>`_, in addition to the original non-inertial procedure.
+For details on ATESA's implementation of likelihood maximization, see :ref:`LikelihoodMaximization`.

 .. _CommittorAnalysis: